Gmanmondo/2D-Labs/README.md

-The game I have in mind is a Hollownight inspired 2D platformer with a short story that will challenge the player to explore and fight enemies.
-With an end goal to find all the keys needed to unlock the main gate and destroy the final boss.
+The game I have in mind is a story of how the player fell asleep reading the newspaper.
+Then wakes up to find themself as a paper 2D version of themself trapped in the newspaper.
+To escape they must make their way through the pages and escape.